 Step Two - Revise

-On December 11, 2018 the Environmental Protection Agency and the Department of the Army (the agencies) proposed a revised definition of "waters of the United States" that clarifies federal authority under the Clean Water Act.
-The agencies will take comment on the proposal.
+On February 14, 2019, the Environmental Protection Agency and the Department of the Army (the agencies) published a proposed revised definition of "waters of the United States" that clarifies federal authority under the Clean Water Act.
+The agencies are accepting public comment on the proposal.
 The public comment period will close on April 15, 2019.
 Comments are being posted to Docket ID No. EPA-HQ-OW-2018-0149 and can be found on the docket here.

 Applicability Date to the 2015 Rule

 There are currently no open public comment periods.
 The final rule was signed on January 31, 2018, and was published in the Federal Register on February 6, 2018.
 Please visit “Definition of ‘Waters of the United States’: Rule Status and Litigation Update” for updates regarding the status of this final rule.

 The agencies are implementing Executive Order 13778, Restoring the Rule of Law, Federalism, and Economic Growth by Reviewing the “Waters of the United States” Rule, in two steps to provide certainty to the regulated community and the public while the agencies develop a revised definition of "waters of the United States."

 - Step One - Repeal - The agencies are proposing to repeal the 2015 Rule and recodify the regulation that was in place prior to issuance of the 2015 Rule.

 Step Two - Revise - On February 14, 2019, the agencies published a proposed definition that would replace the approach in the 2015 Rule and the pre-2015 regulations, taking into consideration the principles that Justice Scalia outlined in the Rapanos plurality opinion.

 Until a new definition of “waters of the United States” is in place, please visit the "Rule Status and Litigation Update" page for additional information about current implementation.